-No-contact orders typically remain in place until the Title IX Coordinator or a Deputy Title IX

-Coordinator deems it no longer necessary.
-Prior to dismissing a no-contact order, the Title IX Coordinator or a Deputy Title IX Coordinator will consult with all parties involved.
+No-contact orders typically remain in place until the Title IX Coordinator deems it no longer necessary.
+Prior to dismissing a no-contact order, the Title IX Coordinator will consult with all parties involved.
 No-contact orders that are long-standing will be reviewed at least every four months with each party.
 The purpose of the review is to assess compliance and effectiveness, and to determine if any changes need to be made.